top of page

 Why is this?
 It’s because readers want to perceive the tale’s themes on their own.

 A story’s message is like a server working in a fine restaurant.
-He stays close to the diners, but just out of view.
-In terms of movies, what keeps viewers watching is their desire to find out what the story is about, to learn what is really going on.
+He stays close to the diners but just out of view.
+In terms of movies, what keeps viewers watching is their desire to discover the story and learn what is really going on.

 When the story’s message is thrown at the viewer’s face up front, the discovery experience is spoiled.
 What purpose does the viewer have left to keep watching?

 I was entertained by the movie Bright (2017) because of its creativity.
 But I would have liked it more if the overt anti-racism message had become apparent gradually throughout the story instead of being handed out at the movie’s onset.
-Not because anti-racism isn’t a noble message, but because from a storytelling standpoint, it’s more deeply impactful and memorable if it’s left to the viewers to figure out.
+This is not because anti-racism isn’t a noble message but because, from a storytelling standpoint, it’s more profoundly impactful and memorable if it’s left to the viewers to figure out.

 Unpleasant experience